2013

 Doncaster and Bassetlaw Teaching Hospit…

-Concerns summary Poor communication between hospital staff and Social Services led to a discharge without support.
+Concerns summary (AI summary) Poor communication between hospital staff and Social Services led to a discharge without support.
 Unclear instructions given to a friend regarding patient care, combined with scanty hospital notes, created significant misunderstandings and risks.

 Historic (No Identified Response)